dassencio/coursera-image-and-video-processing/README.md

 were produced from screenshots taken for each video and are indexed in the same way as the lectures.

-Each week also contains a file named `WeekN.pdf` (where N is the week number) which contains all slides for the week as a single PDF file.
+Each week directory also contains a file named `WeekN.pdf` (where N is the week number) which contains all slides for the week as a single PDF file.

 Contributors & contact information
 ==================================